azleslie/TextAnalysisIntro/README.md

 **TextAnalysisIntro.pdf** This .html file is best for viewing the workshop or following along outside of an R or RStudio environment; it contains all code as well as sample outputs and figures.

-**sample_texts/** A directory containing sample texts for participants. **grandissimes.txt**, the 1879 novel *The Grandissimes* by George Washington Cable, is the default used for demonstration in the .pdf and .Rmd files.
+**sample_texts/** A directory containing sample texts for participants - though users are welcome to use their own texts saved in .txt format. **grandissimes.txt**, the 1879 novel *The Grandissimes* by George Washington Cable, is the default used for demonstration in the .pdf and .Rmd files.